Al-Qassam Brigades: Killed leaders

 On 30 July 2010, one of the leaders Issa Abdul-Hadi Al-Batran, aged 40, was killed at the Nuseirat refugee camp in the central Gaza Strip by an Israeli airstrike.
 On 14 November 2012, Ahmed Jaabari, the head of Al-Qassam Brigade, was killed along with seven others in Gaza, marking the beginning of Israel's "Operation Pillar of Defense".
 On 21 August 2014, an Israeli air strike killed Muhammad Abu Shamala, the sub-commander of Southern Gaza Strip; Raed al Atar, the commander of the Rafah company and member of the Hamas high military council; and Mohammed Barhoum.
 On 30 January 2018, Imad Al-Alami died as a result of injuries sustained while he was inspecting his personal weapon in Gaza City.

 Hamas confirmed in November 2023 that Israeli airstrikes had killed Ahmed Ghandour, the commander of Al-Qassam Brigade in northern Gaza; Ayman Siam, head of the rocket-firing unit; and Fursan Khalifa, a senior commander in the West Bank, as well as Ghandour's deputy Wael Rajab.
-Marwan Issa, deputy leader of Al-Qassam Brigades and second-in-command to Mohammed Deif, was reported to have been killed by Israeli forces on 10 March 2024.
+Marwan Issa, deputy leader of Al-Qassam Brigades and second-in-command to Mohammed Deif, was killed by Israeli forces on 10 March 2024.

 On 13 May 2025, the IDF and Shin Bet said that Mohammed Sinwar, commander of the Izz al-Din al-Qassam Brigades, had been targeted in an Israeli airstrike on a bunker under the Gaza European Hospital in Khan Yunis.
 The strike killed 26 people, according to the Gaza Health Ministry, but Sinwar's fate was unclear.
 According to the Saudi channel Al-Hadath, the bodies of Sinwar and Muhammad Shabana were recovered from the tunnel.
 Israeli defense minister Israel Katz said that "according to all the indications Muhammad Sinwar was eliminated."
 Senior Hamas official Osama Hamdan said that Hamas members in the Gaza Strip had told him that Sinwar was still alive.
 On 28 May 2025, Israeli Prime Minister Benjamin Netanyahu said that Sinwar had been killed.
 On 31 May 2025, the IDF and Shin Bet confirmed that Sinwar had been killed.
 On 8 June 2025, the IDF said they found Sinwar's body in an "underground passageway beneath the European Hospital" in Khan Yunis.

+On 15 May 2026, Izz ad-Din al-Haddad, successor of Mohammed Sinwar as the leader and commander of the Al-Qassam Brigades, was killed in an Israeli air strike in Gaza City.
+On 26 May, his successor, Mohammed Odeh, was killed just days after his predecessor's death in a similar attack.